Everything you need to know about becoming an international teacher in China

 International teachers

-In this blog, we’ll cover everything you need to know about becoming an international teacher in China, including visa requirements, cost of living, healthcare, cultural expectations and norms, and expat communities.
+In this blog, we’ll cover everything you need to know about becoming an international teacher in China, including visa requirements, cost of living, healthcare, cultural expectations, and expat communities.

 Visa requirements for working as an international teacher in China